-Classes are represented by a plain box that may be grouped in a package.
+Classes are represented by a plain box.
 The class name is annotated in the top window, abstract classes use italic typeface.
 Attributes, if any, are listed in the lower panel.
 Attributes may only be of primitive type (real, string, etc), a defined DataType, or an Enumeration type.
 Relationships to other objects are defined via the composition and reference relation arrows.